Alfie Williams: Personal life

 One of Williams' main hobbies is playing the guitar, a passion that began after his 28 Years Later co-star Aaron Taylor-Johnson gifted him a vintage acoustic guitar.
 He is a fan of Kurt Cobain, the rock band Nirvana, and grunge music in general.
 In addition to music, he lists video games among his hobbies, with Red Dead Redemption, Ghost of Tsushima, and Dead by Daylight among his favourites.

-As of July 2025, Williams lives in Gateshead, near Newcastle upon Tyne, with his family, and is being homeschooled.
+As of July 2025, Williams lives in Gateshead, near Newcastle upon Tyne, with his family.
+He is being homeschooled.